hack3rs.ca network-security

 1. Start Small, Safe, and Repeatable

-A good home lab does not need to be expensive or complicated.
-A single computer with virtualization and two VMs (Linux + Windows) is enough to learn packet capture, logging, DNS/TLS behavior, service troubleshooting, and basic segmentation concepts.
+A useful home lab does not need expensive hardware.
+A single machine running two VMs — one Linux, one Windows — is enough to practice packet capture, logging, DNS and TLS behavior, service troubleshooting, and basic segmentation.
+Most learners overthink the hardware and underpractice the fundamentals.

-The goal of a beginner lab is repeatability, not scale.
-You should be able to reproduce a scenario, capture evidence, and explain what changed when you adjust a service, firewall rule, or network path.
+The value of a beginner lab is repeatability.
+You should be able to reproduce a scenario, capture the evidence, and explain what changed when you adjust a service, a firewall rule, or a network path.
+That discipline is what carries into real work.

-Keep the lab isolated and clearly in scope.
-The lab exists to help you learn defensive skills safely and legally.
+Keep the lab isolated from production networks and in-scope.
+The lab exists to teach defensive skills safely and legally.

-Start with protocol literacy and host logging: DNS lookups, HTTP/HTTPS requests, TLS handshake basics, Linux auth logs, and Windows event logs.
-These skills transfer directly into school, certifications, and entry-level cyber work in Canada.
+Start with protocol literacy and host logging: DNS lookups, HTTP and HTTPS requests, the TLS handshake, Linux auth logs, and Windows event logs.
+These skills transfer directly into school coursework, certifications, and entry-level security work.

-Then add packet tools and network monitoring workflows: Wireshark/TShark, tcpdump, and later Zeek/Suricata if your hardware can support it.
-Learn the evidence sources before chasing advanced detections.
+Then add packet tools: Wireshark and TShark, tcpdump, and later Zeek and Suricata if your hardware supports it.
+Learn the evidence sources before chasing advanced detection rules.

 Use the site curriculum as your lab agenda.
-Treat each learning module as a mini lab plan and write notes in your own words after each exercise.
+Each learning module is a mini lab plan — work through it, then write notes in your own words explaining what you observed.

 3. Documentation Habits That Make a Lab Valuable

 Save sanitized screenshots, short packet summaries, and log snippets from your own systems.
-These become strong interview artifacts because they show how you think and validate findings.
+These make strong interview talking points because they are yours.

 Focus on defensive outcomes: troubleshooting, monitoring, exposure validation, and incident-style triage notes.